duaraghav8/dockershrink-cli/README.md

 It may also include suggestions on further improvements you could make.

 ## Setup
-If you haven't already
+If you haven't already, [signup for an account](https://dockershrink.com) and get your API Key from your dashboard.
+Then proceed with the below steps.

-1. Download the pre-built CLI for your platform from the Releases page.
+1. Download the pre-built CLI for your platform from the [Releases](https://github.com/duaraghav8/dockershrink-cli/releases) page.

-Alternatively, you can also clone this repository and build the binary yourself by following the build instructions below.
+Alternatively, you can clone this repository and build the binary yourself by following the build instructions below.

 2. Rename your binary to `dockershrink` and make sure that the binary is in your `PATH` environment variable.